 Category Guidelines 1 These conductors can be routed in the same cable tray, raceway, or conduit as machine power conductors of up to 600Vac.
 Power conductors cannot feed larger than 100HP devices.
 2 If they must cross power feeds, they must do so at right angles.
 Route in a raceway or conduit separate from all category 1 conductors and properly shield where applicable.
 Any metal wireway or conduit that houses the conductor must be bonded along its entire length and bonded to the enclosure at its entry point.
 If in a continuous metal wireway or conduit, route at least 3" from category 1 conductors of less than 20A, 6" from category 1 conductors of greater than 20A and 12" from any category 1 conductor of any amperage of the circuit is greater than 100 kVA.
-If not in a continuous metal wireway or conduit, route at least 6" from category 1 conductors of less than 20A, 12" from category 1 conductors of greater than 100 kVA.
-Route at least 5 ft. away from high-voltage enclosures or sources of rf/microwave radiation.
+If not in a continuous metal wireway or conduit, route at least 6" from category 1 conductors of less than 20A, 12" from category 1 conductors of greater than 20A and 24" from any category 1 conductor of any amperage of the circuit is greater than 100 kVA. ► Route at least 5 ft. away from high-voltage enclosures or sources of rf/microwave radiation.
 3 Route these conductors external to all raceways in the enclosure or in a raceway separate from all category 1 conductors.
 Use the same spacing rules given for category 2 conductors.